manjaro-libhybris/manjaro-arm-tools/README.md

 ## Known issues
 * `deployarmpkg` does not add the packages to the repo.
 Wait for the server to do the automatic adding.
-* Rock64 images don't boot from SD card on the Rock64 Rev3.
-Needs a uboot fix for this.

 ## Dependencies
 These scripts rely on certain packages to be able to function.
 These packages are: